johnpdoran/hello-world/README.md

 # hello-world
 My hello world repository

-Hi everybody,
+Hi someybody,

 I have made some simple changes to this file!
+Now I have added more changes.

-Bye for now...
+That's all folks!